appnexus/lucid/README.md

 ### Dependencies

-`lucid-ui` has several react as peer dependencies.
+`lucid-ui` has several react peer dependencies.
 This means **your application is responsible for declaring dependencies** on compatible versions.
+Currently we support react 14 and 15.

 Example package.json: